tkq66/MobileUp_InterviewProject/README.md

 Required:

   Gradle  	- to build the project

   MySQL   	- a database in localhost with the credentials specified in application.properties, located in src/main/resources
           	- a table inside the database, created with the query inside the file CreateTables.sql.

+  CSV file 	- an initial CSV file containing the initial information.
+Right now, default CSV file is located inside src/main/resources

 Running: